 Component final() functions are called first.
 A subsequent dispatching of messages follows.
 Finally, all game objects are deleted and the main collection is unloaded.

-The engine follows up with behind the scenes shutting down of subsystems: project configuration is deleted, the memory profiler is shut down, and so forth.
+The engine then proceeds with behind-the-scenes shutting down of subsystems: project configuration is deleted, the memory profiler is shut down, and so forth.

 The application is now completely shut down.